tomqingo/TRPlaceFPGAMP/README.md

 src: source code
 - db  Some data structures used to represent the nodes, nets, macros, and sitemaps.
-- MacroPl To do: intended for the macro placement
+- MacroPl: To do, intended for the final selected framework
+- model: Policy and Value Network
+- place_env: placement enironment for online RL

 thirdparty: Some extra tools we would use in the macro placement